miclomba/miclomba/README.md

-## Hi there 👋

-Thanks for visiting my Github!

 ## About me

 Computers are my playground.
 Building, hacking, and learning what happens under the hood (through the Kernel and down to the hardware) is what I live for.
 This is important for me as I take nothing for granted.
 Back in College, I once enrolled in a Real Analysis course so that I could learn how Calculus was dervied 🤯!
 This curiosity has been a defining characteristic in my career and has created many opportunities for me to explore different aspects of the software development sector.

 ### Design
 Making great art and media requires good craftsmanship and a good sense of design.
 For more info visit: [Instragram](https://www.instagram.com/miklumba/).

 ![art](./art.png)

 ### HPC for AI, Physical Sciences, and Climate